laserblade41/DesmosDemo/README.md

 This project is based on [**AST**](https://en.wikipedia.org/wiki/Abstract_syntax_tree)(Abstract Syntax Tree) which is mainly used for compilers.
 The main idea is taking a string representing a function, tokenizing it, using the tokens to create a operator tree that makes up the function.
-Then, using said tree we can compute many values for the function and graph it.
+Then, using said tree we can compute values for the function and graph it.

 ## WIP:
 - Adding my own graphing tool (right now the example uses [**matplotlib**](https://github.com/matplotlib/matplotlib)).